Pipedream with Dylan Pierce

 00:14:43 - Dylan Pierce

-Probably it probably is a Lambda that died.
+Probably.
+It probably is a Lambda that died.
 Okay, all right.
 So we finally made it to the workflow start screen.
 This is where you define the trigger.
 So we have many different types of triggers.
 The most popular one is creating a webhook or an HTTP endpoint.
-So this will be a unique URL, automatically generated, that you can use to trigger this workflow, aka it's just an API endpoint.
+So this will be a unique URL, automatically generated, that you can use to trigger this workflow.
+AKA, it's just an API endpoint.
 You can even generate a test event with a Postman-like thing to test your workflow from this initial setup.

 00:15:21 - Scott Steinlage